MattKevan/uxlift/visual-design/visual-grammar.md

 ---
 title: Visual grammar
-description: Defining the basic objects, patterns and processes in a design, and understaning the relationship between them.
+intro: Defining the basic objects, patterns and processes in a design, and understaning the relationship between them.
-icon:
 layout: listing
 ---